mattbell87/matts-php-framework/README.md

 ### Calling built in functions

-The must useful built int XML function is {{root}}.
+The must useful built in function is {{root}}.
 This is useful if you'd like to keep all of your paths root relative, but still have the ability to move your entire website into a subfolder.

 For example if your entire website was located at http://localhost/projects/work/testwebsite/
 ```